UQ&A Booklet: More Short Answers to Real Questions about Hinduism

 - Vedanta: arguably the most influential on modern Hinduism and relies primarily on transcending one's identification with the physical body for liberation.
 The means by which an individual can transcend one's self-identity is through right knowledge, meditation, devotion, selfless service, good works amongst other religious and spiritual disciplines.
 Major subschools of Vedanta include Advaita, Dvaita, and Visishtaadvaita.

 Holidays and ways of celebrating those holidays are as richly diverse as the family of traditions called Hinduism.
 However, there are certain holidays that have come to be widely celebrated throughout the Hindu diaspora.
 Generally, Hindu holidays may commemorate a particular deity, season or event in history.
-Often times the same holiday may celebrate several different events or attributes of a variety of manifestations of the Divine (God).
+Often times the same holiday may celebrate several different events or attributes of a variety of manifestations of the Divine (God or Deity).
 Hindu holidays don't necessarily fall on a specific day each year as the Hindu calendar is lunar.

 - Shivaratri (February/March) - pays homage to Lord Shiva, the divine manifestation of transformation and regeneration